Top 16 online proofing tools for faster feedback

 ProofHub is an online proofing software that helps creative teams streamline their review and approval process.
 It provides a central place to share files, review them, add annotations, and approve work.

-Teams with complex approval workflows and annotation needs may find ProofHub’s capabilities in these areas limited compared to other tools.
+One thing to keep in mind when considering this tool is that teams with complex approval workflows and annotation needs may find ProofHub’s capabilities in this area limited compared to other tools.

 Best for: